discoproject/disco/doc/py/core.rst

      * *mem_sort_limit* - sets the maximum size for the input that can be sorted in memory.
 The larger inputs are sorted on disk.
 By default 256MB.

-     * *clean* - clean the job records from the master after the results have been returned, if the job was succesful.
-By default true.
-If set to false, you must use either :func:`discoapi.Disco.clean` or the web interface manually to clean the job records.

      * *chunked* - if the reduce function is specified, the worker saves results from a single map instance to a single file that includes